muhammadyaseen/vae-disentanglement/experiment-notes/thesis-writing-notes/Structure and Content.md

 8. Latent space evolution and plots
 9. Ablation: Supervised Regularizer
 10. Ablation: Covariance Reg
+11. Hypothesis: The two islands that we sometimes see in latent space correspond to indpendent combinations of the two latents. e.g one islands encodes (1,0) and the other (0,1) or in words (red switch, off light) and (green switch, on light).

 ## Discussion
 - connect my early experiments on three shapes dataset.